 WASHIINGTON, DC.
 Power Solutions International (PSI) will be showing a clean-fuel pilot vehicle belonging to online grocery delivery service Peapod this week at the 2013 Alternative Clean Transportation (ACT) Expo in Washington, DC.

 The 6L delivery truck on display is the latest addition to a pilot program that PSI began with Peapod in late 2012.
-In the first phase, PSI outfitted four Peapod delivery trucks with 4.8L engines, two that ran on propane and two that ran on.
+In the first phase, PSI outfitted four Peapod delivery trucks with 4.8L engines, two that ran on propane and two that ran on natural gas.